fgugliuzza/s2i-minecraft-server/README.md

 You'll most probably also want to remove the 8778 and 9779 ports it exposed by default (from the s2i-java Dockerfile).

 This will only work if your OpenShift supports external non-HTTP traffic.

+For minishift, in addition to above, you need to note the `nodePort` given to `targetPort`/`port: 25565` shown to `oc export svc s2i-minecraft-server`, and the IP shown by `minishift ip` and connect to that from the Minecraft client.

 ### Troubleshooting